-Iterative feedback from stakeholders, including policymakers, academics, and practitioners, was integrated to refine and validate the recommendations.
+• Iterative feedback from stakeholders, including policymakers, academics, and practitioners, was integrated to refine and validate the recommendations.

 The recommendations are designed for a wide range of stakeholders who play critical roles in shaping Europe's geopolitical future and supporting Ukraine's trajectory.
-Key target audiences include: decision-makers in national governments and international organizations such as NATO, the EU; security professionals addressing challenges in European security architecture and designing adaptive defense policies; stakeholders focusing on economic resilience, recovery, and the development of sustainable growth strategies for Ukraine and neighboring regions; scholars and think tank representatives specializing in geopolitics, international relations, and European studies who seek evidence-based insights to inform their work and teaching.
+Key target audiences include: decision-makers in national governments and international organizations such as NATO, the EU; security professionals addressing challenges in European security architecture and designing adaptive defense policies; stakeholders focusing on economic resilience, recovery, and the development of sustainable growth strategies for Ukraine and neighboring regions; scholars, think tank representatives, student specializing in geopolitics, international relations, and European studies, as well as the general public who seek evidence-based insights on the current geopolitical developments.

 PART 1.
-DEFENCE AND SECURITY
+STRENGTHENING DEFENCE AND SECURITY